Assault pioneer

-Assault Pioneers do not replace combat engineers; the latter have a much greater range of skills, capabilities and resources.
-Instead, Assault Pioneers are intended to provide the infantry battalion with its own integral ("organic") light engineering support in the same sense as the Mortar Platoon provides the same battalion with its own 'organic' indirect fire support.
-This organic support permits the infantry battalion to conduct operations effectively without relying on the external support of Combat Engineers who are normally subject to a demanding list of priority tasks across the battlefield.
-On operations Assault Pioneers often work separately in small detachments providing specialist skills, tools and advice to the infantry companies and platoons with those sub-units providing the bulk of the labour.
+Assault pioneers do not replace combat engineers; the latter have a much greater range of skills, capabilities and resources.
+Instead, assault pioneers are intended to provide the infantry battalion with its own integral ("organic") light engineering support in the same sense as a mortar platoon provides the same battalion with its own "organic" indirect fire support.
+This organic support permits the infantry battalion to conduct operations effectively without relying on the external support of combat engineers who are normally subject to a demanding list of priority tasks across the battlefield.
+On operations, assault pioneers often work separately in small detachments providing specialist skills, tools and advice to the infantry companies and platoons with those sub-units providing the bulk of the labour.

-The term 'Assault Pioneer' reflects the tradition (arising in the First and Second World Wars) of employing these soldiers in the first wave of assaults on fortified enemy positions, using their skills and equipment to support the attacking force in crossing and breaching the enemy's defenses.
-While Assault Pioneers normally function in a specialist role, they are infantry soldiers first and are fully capable of engaging in combat as needed.
+The term "assault pioneer" reflects the tradition (arising in the First and Second World Wars) of employing these soldiers in the first wave of assaults on fortified enemy positions, using their skills and equipment to support the attacking force in crossing and breaching the enemy's defenses.
+While assault pioneers normally function in a specialist role, they are infantry soldiers first and are fully capable of engaging in combat as needed.

 British Army

-During World War II British Army Pioneer Platoons had ten Pioneers plus tradesmen.
+During World War II, British Army pioneer platoons had ten pioneers plus tradesmen.
 In 1944 they were renamed Assault Pioneer Platoons and had two Assault Sections plus one Pioneer Section.
 The five man strong Assault Sections had a jeep and trailer and a 3-ton lorry.
 The Assault Sections had specialist men and equipment for the disposal of mines and breaching obstacles.
-The Pioneer Section had eight tradesmen, a mason, a bricklayer and six carpenters.
+The Pioneer Section had eight tradesmen: a mason, a bricklayer and six carpenters.
 The Pioneer Section was used to turn buildings into accommodation for riflemen; riflemen were the principal unit in the British and American army.